iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Maxflow With Lower Bounds, Double Arcs.md

 ---
 ### **Residual with Lower Bounds**

+The new way of computing the residual should be consistent with [Maxflow Min Cut, Introduction](Maxflow%20Min%20Cut,%20Introduction.md).
 Given a feasible flow $x^\circ$ on the graph.
 We construct a residual net work $G(x^\circ)$, which will be compatible with the Ford Fulkerson algorithm.
 The residual capacity is calculated by:

 $$
 \begin{aligned}